-Policies are not binding on Council, instead they provide assistance to avoid ad-hoc decision making.
+Policies are not binding on Council, instead they help avoid ad-hoc decision making.
 Generally, Policies are living documents that evolve through a process of review and refinement in respond to internal and external environment changes.

-For this reason, it is important that a review process is in place and at the Shire this review takes place annually at the start of each calendar year to ensure the integrity and relevance of the policies in place.
+For this reason, it is important that a review process is in place.